 I always like to research new projects when they involve spending more than a couple bucks.
 I guess you could say it’s the DIYer in me that doesn’t like buying unnecessary supplies.

-I found some YouTube videos but I really didn’t find that much information on blogs about making epoxy tumblers.
 Now that I have quite a few glitter tumblers under my belt, I wanted to write a few blog posts for beginners.

 The cup turner is the #1 most important supply needed for tumblers.
 I’ve seen people who manually turn a piece of PVC (sorry I don’t have time for that!) or who have built their own turners.
 I followed the tutorial on Leap of Faith Crafting to make my own cup turner.
 While it only cost me around $15 and worked, I would highly suggest buying a heavy duty cup turner for around $35.